Come as you are.

 Worship services are led by our worship leader and worship team.
 We celebrate Holy Communion at every service and value congregational participation through singing, prayers, and the spoken word.

 Our children and teens are come to worship with their parents at the first service (9:00 am) and then are led to their classes after worship.
 On the last Sunday of the month, all families are welcome to worship together at either service.
 (No classes on Family Worship Sundays.)

 We have childcare available in our nursery during worship for ages newborn-5 years.
 The Nursery is located to the left of the Welcome Center in the lobby.

-Multi-Denominational - Saint Matthew is a congregation of the Evangelical Lutheran Church in America (ELCA).
+As a community of faith and individual followers of Jesus Christ, we are a congregation of the Evangelical Lutheran Church in America (ELCA).
 Our Lutheran heritage is important as a theological (versus cultural) anchor to our past and guide to our future.
 At the same time, we want to be a missionary, neighborhood church that's making a world of difference.
 The Holy Spirit has led the ELCA to have full ecumenical partnerships with several other Christian denominations, and our pastors, staff, and leadership embrace the Christian traditions and expressions of these partnerships.

 We seek to draw in young families, millennials, and people of our surrounding community while preserving our Lutheran heritage and those worship styles valued by the range of people attending Saint Matthew.
 Saint Matthew values its oldest members and always wants to include its youngest disciples in every dimension of our life and ministry together.
 These values compel us always to evaluate our worship, our community life, and how our proclamation and demonstration of the Christian faith affects our oldest and youngest members together.